-Your side effects really depend on the technology being used (as well as your skin colour, and how much training and experience your laser technician has).
-Pain, bleeding, scarring, discolouration and infection are all potential side effects - but their likelihood depends on several variables.
-Higher energy lasers can cause bleeding and scarring, while modern, lower energy lasers generally don’t cause side effects.
+Your side effects depend on the technology being used as well as your skin colour and how much training and experience your laser technician has.
+Pain, bleeding, scarring, discolouration and infection are all potential side effects but their likelihood depends on several variables.
+Higher energy lasers can cause skin damage, while modern, lower energy lasers don’t cause side effects.

 3. What kind of laser do you use?

 While you are not expected to be an expert in the specifications and physics of the laser device, it is important that the laser technician uses the latest technology - the faster, lower energy technology tends to be much more effective.

 4. Is the technology being used FDA or CE approved?